DGL-GAN: Discriminator Guided Learning for GAN Compression: Experiments

 We also test the acceleration ratio of DGL-GAN on a single Nvidia Tesla V100 with 32GB memory, where models of DGL-GAN trained on FFHQ are exploited.
 The models are fed with latent codes with a minibatch size $48$, and the inference time is measured via taking the average over $200$ runs.
 To be noted, due to the narrow network of DGL-GAN, it can synthesize more images than original StyleGAN2 via a larger minibatch size, however, for a fair comparison, we still choose minibatch size $48$ for all models.
 Regarding inference time, compared with original StyleGAN2, DGL-GAN achieves $2.22$ acceleration ratio with channel multiplier $1/2$, $3.47$ acceleration ratio with channel multiplier $1/4$, and $4.38$ acceleration ratio with channel multiplier $1/8$.
 From channel multiplier $1/4$ to channel multiplier $1/8$, the acceleration ratio is not apparent, which is related to the architecture of GPU.
 Thus, in Section \ref{sec: Image Editing}, we exploit DGL-GAN with channel multiplier $1/4$, which achieves a trade-off between performance and efficiency.
 Compared with StyleGAN3 \cite{karras2021alias}, the acceleration effect of DGL-GAN is not apparent, because the implementation of StyleGAN3 exploits other acceleration tricks, e.g., FP16, etc.

 As compression methods that both exploit channel multipliers, DGL-GAN outperforms Anycost-GAN under the same channel multiplier, e.g., channel multiplier $1/2$ and $1/4$.
 Regarding commonly-adopted FID, with channel multiplier $1/2$, DGL-GAN outperforms Anycost-GAN by $9.45\%$ (2.97 vs 3.28), and with channel multiplier $1/4$, DGL-GAN surpasses Anycost-GAN by $5.2\%$ (4.75 vs 5.01).
 DGL-GAN even outperforms Anycost-GAN with much higher computation complexity (i.e., 2.97 vs 3.05) on FID, manifesting the effectiveness of transferring the knowledge from the teacher discriminator $\overline{G}$ via ${\rm Adv}(G,\overline{D})$.
 Regarding PPL, with channel multiplier $1/2$, DGL-GAN is comparable with Anycost-GAN, i.e., 129.6 vs 127.1.
 Compared with recently proposed CA-GAN \cite{liu2021content}, DGL-GAN with channel multiplier $1/4$ outperforms CA-GAN by $37.5\%$ on FID (4.75 vs 7.6), where the computation complexity of DGL-GAN is about $70\%$ of CA-GAN.
 DGL-GAN with channel multiplier $1/4$ also surpasses MobileStyleGAN \cite{belousov2021mobilestylegan} by $61.63\%$ on FID (4.75 vs 12.38), with a much less parameter size (5.39M vs 8.01M).
 DGL-GAN also outperforms FastGAN \cite{liu2021towards} on FID (3.03 vs 12.38), with a more lightweight model (11.08M vs 15.18M).
+As for VEM \cite{kang2022information}, it only performs compression on FFHQ with the resolution of 256$\times$256, thus we cannot directly compare DGL-GAN with VEM.